ivaluev/test-phonewords-wp-node/README.md

 ## Technology

-- react
+- react (hooks)
+- react state: - local - but can be easily extended to Redux store (with typesafe actions) / or url state
-- typescript
+- typescript (latest)
-- styled-components
+- styled-components (themed)
+- ui frameword - material-ui - can be changed to Bootstrap, Semantic, Ant, Ring etc or fully custom
 - @material-ui
-- koa
+- bachend - koa - can be express
 - ...

 ## Scripts